 Visit the Graduate School's Tuition Rates page.

 - transcripts detailing previous coursework

 - two required statements – the academic statement of purpose and the personal statement

 - The academic statement of purpose provides an opportunity to reflect on your motivation to pursue graduate studies in Classics and your plans for future research.

 - The personal statement provides an opportunity to describe how your background and experiences influenced your decision and ability to pursue a graduate degree and your potential to contribute to Cornell University’s core commitment to work for an intellectual community for scholars from all backgrounds.
 It also provides you with an opportunity to provide context on barriers you may have encountered accessing higher education.

 - Writing sample: The writing sample may be a research paper, a chapter of an undergraduate honors thesis, or a creative alternative (presentation, wiki, translation, book or film review, etc.).

 The application fee will be waived for all applicants to this program.

 The successful fellow will have gained some familiarity with both Greek and Latin, at least four semesters in one and two in the other.
 We are happy to consider students who have studied one of the languages outside of normal coursework (for example, through self-study or informal tutoring).

 The first summer will be dedicated to foundational work in the two languages, with tutoring from advanced PhD students or other instructors.
-The fellow will then focus on coursework and develop a thesis proposal during the fall and spring semesters.
-During the second summer, the fellow will write and defend the thesis and receive an MA upon completion.
-Alternatively, students who demonstrate exceptional potential for doctoral study may be invited to transfer to the PhD program upon completion of the second semester.
+In the fall semester, the fellow will then focus on coursework, developing a thesis proposal, and preparing a strong dossier for applications to Ph.D. programs.
+During the spring and second summer, the fellow will write the thesis and receive an M.A. upon completion of all requirements.